nfdi4plants/arc-rdm.org/src/pages/details/validation.md

 tags: ["validation", "quality control", "unit testing"]
 ---

-Due to the immutable yet evolving nature of an ARC, completeness of information can be achieved gradually without creating roadblocks during the process of data annotation.
+Due to the [immutable yet evolving nature of an ARC](), completeness of information can be achieved gradually without creating roadblocks during the process of data annotation.
-This means that the annotation process is designed to never fail, even if it is incomplete, allowing for continuous improvement and refinement.
+This means that the annotation process is designed to **never fail**, even if it is incomplete, allowing for continuous improvement and refinement.

 To ensure the quality and integrity of an ARC throughout its lifecycle, a mechanism for continuously assessing quality metrics is indispensable.
 This supports the ARC’s role as the foundation for a data peer-review process, similar to traditional journal publications, but with strong digital validation assistance.

 The term _validation_ is often used across different fields with varying interpretations depending on context.
 In data validation, this generally refers to two main aspects: **syntactic** and **semantic** validation.
-Additionally, although not within the scope of this article, quality control (QC) processes can be performed using ARC's validation framework through unit testing and extended to programmatically execute QC workflows, presenting respective results.
+Additionally, although not within the scope of this article, [quality control (QC)]() processes can be performed using ARC's validation framework through unit testing and extended to programmatically execute QC workflows, presenting respective results.

 ### Syntactic Validation